samartzidis/NanoBot/docs/README.md

 ### 100% Local Wake-Word Engine

-It is activated by configurable wake words or the *talk/hangup* button on its head.

 The wake-word AI engine runs locally on the CPU (for privacy).
 It includes a set of preconfigured, selectable wake-words (alexa, hey_jarvis, hey_marvin, hey_mycroft) as part of the [NanoWakeWord](https://github.com/samartzidis/NanoWakeWord) engine that was especially developed for NanoBot.

 ### 100% Local Enterprise-Grade VAD Engine